-Define Alternate Index (for Experienced)
+Define Alternate Index (AIX)

-Define Alternate Index process defines the alternate index components (cluster, DATA, and INDEX) and their catalog entries.
+Define Alternate Index (AIX) defines the alternate index components (cluster, DATA, and INDEX) and their catalog entries.
 At this point, an alternate index does not have any link with the base cluster data.
+DEFINE ALTERNATEINDEX command is used to define an alternate index for alternate keys on the VSAM file.

 Note!
 An alternate index defines over a KSDS or ESDS cluster.
 An alternate index not allowed to define on a reusable cluster, a fixed or variable-length RRDS, an extended ESDS, a catalog, another alternate index, an LDS, or a non-VSAM dataset.